endlos99/xdt99/doc/MANUAL.md

 GPL source code.

 `xdg99` shares all options with `xda99`, and works very similar to this disassembler.
-In fact, at some point in the furure, both programs might be merged into one.
+In fact, at some point in the future, both programs might be merged into one.

 To show the similarities,